 According to an article in 2018, the investments received by EdgeMicro were made by private investors that were kept undisclosed by the company.
 (Source)

 Patents in their Portfolio

-According to an article, in 2019 EdgeMicro had filed a patent for its technology called METX (Mobile Edge Traffic Exchange).
+According to an article, in 2019 EdgeMicro filed a patent for its technology called METX (Mobile Edge Traffic Exchange).
 (Source)

 - In 2020, EdgeMicro and Cloudflare reached an agreement to use the existing edge computing facilities of EdgeMicro enabling Cloudflare to provide ultra-low latency cloud-based services to its customers through connectivity that is much closer to end-users than the existing centralized peering infrastructures.
 (Source)

 - In 2019, Flexential collaborated with EdgeMicro to assist in the live testing phase of the microdata center project conducted by EdgeMicro.
 The goal of the project was to link the far-edge data centers with the near-edge data centers and display the benefits of low-latency applications for the users.
 (Source)